hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/050_Start_Jet_and_Execute_a_Job.md

 System.out.println(jet.getMap("counts").entrySet());
 ```

+If you use this with the DAG we are about to create in the next section,
-The output should look like the following:
+the output should look like the following:

 ```
 [heaven=1, times=2, of=12, its=2, far=1, light=1, noisiest=1,